 I am through the teenage driving years for my oldest daughter and my son (who are both twenty-somethings), but of course I still worry about them.
 And, I still have one to go.
 Rest assured, my wife and I will be doing everything we can to teach her safe driving practices when she qualifies for a learner’s permit in five years.

-At the Law Offices of John Day, our award-winning lawyers handle car accident cases every single day and we are here to successfully shepherd you through the process so that you get the compensation you deserve.
+At The Law Offices of John Day, P.C., our award-winning lawyers handle car accident cases every single day and we are here to successfully shepherd you through the process so that you get the compensation you deserve.
 Give us a call at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free).
 We handle all accident cases on a contingency basis so we only get paid if we win.
 And, so you do not have to pay anything out of pocket, we advance all case expenses.
 Call today if you would like a FREE consultation.